Were you or a loved one convicted of a crime in federal court in the state of California? Did the court treat you unfairly or unjustly?

 If one of the judges disagrees with the other two, they are entitled to write a dissent.
 A “dissent” is a statement explaining why the third judge disagrees with the majority opinion.

 If the judges believe that the opinion will be helpful in determining the outcome of future cases, the opinion will be publicly published for others to read.
 Other judges and attorneys will then be able to use your case as precedent where appropriate.

-When you appeal a federal conviction and/or sentence, you are essentially asking the court to do one of two things.
-You are asking the court to either
+When you appeal a federal conviction and/or sentence, you are essentially asking the court to do one of two things:

 - overturn your conviction (in which case, you are cleared of any wrongdoing and go free), or

 When the federal court “remands” the case, it sends it back to the trial court to

 - retry your case,